A-Tastan/TS-Leiden/README.md

 For details, see:
 [1] A. Taştan, C. Escorihuela-Altaba, J. Garcia-Tirado, and K. Riesen, “Clustering Time Series Data for Personalized Type 1 Diabetes Management,” in Int.
 Conf.
 Pattern Recognit.
 Artif.
 Intell. (submitted), 2024.

 The complete code implemented in Phyton and MATLAB will be available after notification of acceptance.
+The results on the paper are shown for MATLAB implementation.